-This course prepares the students to analyze complex health care research data.
+This course prepares the DNP students to analyze complex health care research data.
 The course includes the selection, application, and computerization of multivariate statistical procedures and analysis of associated data.
-Emphasis is on study design and interpretation of multivariate quantitative methods and the clinical application in evidence based health care and decision making methods.
-Pre/corequisite: Admission to the graduate program or permission of the faculty, N 505.
+Emphasis is on study design and interpretation of multivariate quantitative methods and the clinical application in evidence based health care and decision-making methods.
+Prerequisite: N 505.
 Three credits.